 Whether you’re new to Canada or have lived here for many years, you have come to be familiar with how much snow falls during the winter months.
 Some days, Canadian roads have barely any snow on them while other days, it seems like snow keeps piling up on our roads.
 Driving in snowy conditions (no matter the amount) can make any type of driver, experienced or novice, a bit nervous and unsettled.
 Learning how to safely navigate your vehicle through snowy conditions is an essential skill Canadian drivers must know, as a driver you must be prepared for any weather condition that may pose a risk to your driving.
 At Trubicars, we have identified some safe and helpful tips to consider and keep in mind while you are driving on snowy roads and in snowy conditions.

-- Check the forecast and road conditions: Prior to any road trip, checking the weather forecast can help you to know what kind of weather you will be driving in.
-By checking the status of the roads as well, you can gauge which roads will be cleared and which ones you might want to avoid travelling on.
+- Check the Forecast and Road Conditions: Prior to any road trip, checking the weather forecast can help you to know what kind of weather you will be driving in.
+By checking the status of the roads as well, you can gauge which roads will be cleared and which ones you might want to avoid traveling on.
 Most news stations will give road users an update as to which roads are clear and which are not.
 You can also always ask friends or family members who also drive, what road conditions are like.

-- Pre-heat and Clear snow and ice debris from your vehicle: By starting your vehicle a couple minutes before you drive, you are giving your car cabin and engine a chance to heat up.
-Additionally, by pre-heating your vehicle, it can help melt some of the snow and ice that is on your vehicle.
-It’s important to clear off any snow and ice that doesn’t melt, so that your license plate, your mirrors, your head-lights and taillights are visible and so that you are able to see the road better.
+- re-heat and Clear Snow and Ice Debris from your Vehicle: By starting your vehicle a couple of minutes before you drive, you are giving your car cabin and engine a chance to heat up.
+Additionally, pre-heating your vehicle can help melt some of the snow and ice that is on your vehicle.
+It’s important to clear off any snow and ice that doesn’t melt, so that your license plate, your mirrors, your headlights, and taillights are visible and so that you can see the road better.

 - First Aid Kit (including any necessary medications)